 Thorny problems with Molinism #3: the theological grounding objection

-7 minutes to read Molinism removes the metaphysical machinery that underwrites God’s knowledge of free actions (i.e., his knowing what he will cause), but does not replace it with anything.
+Molinism removes the metaphysical machinery that underwrites God’s knowledge of free actions (i.e., his knowing what he will cause), but does not replace it with anything.
 Thus, middle knowledge is a just-so story; an assertion we are supposed to accept “because reasons.”
 Only…there are no reasons.

 One of the most popular objections to Molinism is called the grounding objection.
 The Molinists I’ve spoken to seem to think this objection amounts to very little—possibly because they miss the major theological point of it.
 In fact, I think many disputants on both sides of the fence construe the issue to be:

-In virtue of what are the counterfactuals of creaturely freedom true?
+Not the issue In virtue of what are the counterfactuals of creaturely freedom true?

 In other words, what are the grounds of their truth?
 What makes it true, for instance, that Ali would choose X in some circumstance—given that Ali has not, does not, and will not actually exist in that circumstance?

-But while this is an issue, it is a rather abstruse philosophical one.
 If we want to do theology forwards, rather than backwards, the much more fundamental question is not what grounds the truth of CCFs; it is what grounds God’s knowledge of them.
 How does he know that in some circumstance, Ali will do X rather than Y?
 In other words:

-In virtue of what does God know that the counterfactuals of creaturely freedom are true?
+The issue In virtue of what does God know that the counterfactuals of creaturely freedom are true?

-In the past, when I’ve raise the grounding objection, Molinists have pointed me to William Lane Craig’s response, as if it settles the matter.
-Now, aside from Plantinga’s comment in that article that, It seems to me much clearer that some counterfactuals of freedom are at least possibly true than that the truth of propositions must, in general, be grounded in this way
+In the past, when I’ve raise the grounding objection, Molinists have pointed me to William Lane Craig’s response, William Lane Craig, “Middle Knowledge, Truth-Makers, and the ‘Grounding Objection’” (n.d.). https://web.archive.org/web/20170326074500/http://www.reasonablefaith.org:80/middle-knowledge-truth-makers-and-the-grounding-objection.
+Incidentally, notice in this article Plantinga‘s quoted comment that, It seems to me much clearer that some counterfactuals of freedom are at least possibly true than that the truth of propositions must, in general, be grounded in this way—a fine example of the absurdly speculative way in which philosophers go about “deciding” the truth of something. as if it settles the matter.
+But this response is simply irrelevant to the theological grounding objection.
+It doesn’t address the grounding of God’s knowledge of CCFs at all, which is the real issue.
+So let’s talk about that.

 The Molinist stipulates that God knows all truths.
 Therefore, he must know CCFs.
 QED, problem solved.
-Now, there is a very sneaky sleight-of-hand going on here which slips under the anti-Molinist radar, because we all agree that God knows all truths.
+There is a very sneaky sleight-of-hand going on here which slips under the anti-Molinist radar, because we all agree that God knows all truths.
 So it’s easy to miss that we have a fundamental difference of opinion here.

 How God knows all truths according to the Bible

-Because nothing except God has existence in itself, nothing would exist if God did not cause it to exist both initially and continually (John 1:3; Colossians 1:16-17; Revelation 4:11; Genesis 1:1; Ecclesiastes 11:5; Hebrews 1:3; Acts 17:28).
+N.B.
+Because nothing except God has existence in itself, nothing would exist if God did not cause it to exist both initially and continually (Jn 1:3; Col 1:16-17; Rev 4:11; Gen 1:1; Eccl 11:5; Heb 1:3; Acts 17:28).

 But it doesn’t make sense to say that God causes a goat, for example, to exist moment to moment—but then to deny that he causes it to exist in the way it does.
 If something exists at all, it exists in a certain way or in a certain state or with certain parts and properties.
 And of course, its way of existing will change moment to moment, with some parts or properties staying the same (the ones that are essential to what it is), and some changing (the ones that are accidental to what it is).